nirmata-add-ons/velero/README.md

 ## Important:

-To use the snapshot functionality of the Amazon EBS CSI driver, you must install the external snapshotter before the installation of the EBS CSI driver
+To use the snapshot functionality of the Amazon EBS CSI driver, you must install the external snapshotter before the installation of the EBS CSI driver.
+The external snapshotter components must be installed in the following order:
+* CustomResourceDefinition (CRD) for volumesnapshotclasses, volumesnapshots, and volumesnapshotcontents
+* RBAC
+* controller deployment
+* VolumeSnapshotClass